dwainscheeren/dwains-dashboard-addons/more_page/afvalwijzer/README.md

 ### Changelog
+#### 1.1.1
+- Adjusted the behavior for state_image so that it also provides an image even when it does not recognize the status
+- Sort wastecollector by date
+- Made compatible for multiple wastecollectors
+- Added KCA icon to images ZIP file
 #### 1.1.0
 - **BREAKING CHANGE**: It's now possible to define your sensors in the `more_page.yaml` file so you don't have to edit the `page.yaml` file
 - Tablet view